TheNmonix/pickadate/README.md

 ## Custom Widget for [Wakanda](http://wakanda.org)
 =========
 The __Pickadate__ widget allows you to open an interactive calendar in a small overlay.
 Choose a date, click elsewhere on the page (blur the input), or hit the Esc key to close.
-If a date is chosen, feedback is shown as the input's value, feel free to work with this widget, it's now available on Wakanda.
+If a date is chosen, feedback is shown as the input's value.
+Feel free to work with this widget, it's now available on Wakanda.

 ### Properties
 This widget has the following property: